Simply-Static/simply-static/readme.txt

 1. Log into your WordPress website.
 2. On the left menu, hover over Plugins and then click on Add New.
 3. In the Search Plugins box, type in "Simply Static" and press the Enter key.
-4. You will see a list of search results which should include the Simply Static plugin.
+4. You will see a list of search results that should include the Simply Static plugin.
 Click on the Install Now button to install the plugin.
 5. After installing the plugin you will be prompted to activate it.
 Click on the Activate Plugin link.
 6. The Simply Static plugin is now installed and can be found on the left menu.